Lake Dallas hires former Lewisville coach Brian Miller to lead boys basketball program

 “We’re going to move all the leagues over that we’re doing.
 We’re going to have the fall league, shootouts and summer leagues just to give kids opportunities to play.
 That consistency right there will build that culture of what we’re doing.”

-Prior to his stint at Lewisville, Miller was the head coach at Haltom from 2015-2018.
-He also served as the head coach at Weatherford from 2013-2015 and Bridgeport from 2010.
+Prior to his stint at Lewisville, Miller was the head coach at Haltom during 2015-18.
+He also served as the head coach at Weatherford from 2013-15 and Bridgeport from 2010-13.

 “We’re excited,” Miller said.
 “We live in Highland Village.
 We’re local people.
 We’ve always been local.
 I went to Lewisville, my wife went to [Flower Mound] Marcus.
 We’re just kind of ingrained in this community.”